karlhorky/pxue.github.io/_posts/2020-12-20-estimating-hard.md

 Points should be assigned in a way to explicitly reflect the non-linear increase in efforts.

-A common technique is to follow the Fibonnaci sequence, points available to assign to tasks are `1, 2, 3, 5, 8, 13`.
-This guides the engineer to think and estimate on a non-linear scale, for example, a 5 point ticket may break down into two 3 point tickets or three 2 point tickets.
+A common technique is to follow the Fibonnaci sequence.
+The points available to assign to tasks are `1, 2, 3, 5, 8, 13`.
+This help guide the engineer to think and estimate on a non-linear scale, for example, a 5 point ticket may break down into two 3 point tickets or three 2 point tickets.
+This way, a team can agree on the base unit of effort and then scale accordingly to the highest point.

 **2. Measure and iterate**